 I always hire professional wedding photographers who own their own businesses and regularly shoot weddings as a lead photographer.
 That way, in situations where I need my second photographer to take control for a minute, I can rely on them to not only take great photos, but also to lead and direct people well!

-Because the second photographers I hire are professional wedding photographers, who I hire for each wedding depends on who’s available and not photographing their own wedding or portrait session on that day.
+Who I hire for each wedding depends on who’s available and not photographing their own wedding or portrait session on that day.

 Getting Ready – While you’re relaxing and preparing for the day, your lead photographer will mostly be focussed on the bride.
 That’s where most of the action will be happening, and brides love having beautiful and fun photos taken during this time of the day!
 But, brides also love to look through their gallery and see what their groom was doing the morning too!
 Having two photographers will allow for photos to be taken of the bride & groom at the same time in different rooms.
 This especially comes in handy for couples getting ready at completely different locations.